Arrow poison

 Arrow poisons are used to poison arrow heads or darts for the purposes of hunting and warfare.
 They have been used by indigenous peoples worldwide and are still in use in areas of South America, Africa and Asia.
 Notable examples are the poisons secreted from the skin of the poison dart frog, and curare (or 'ampi'), a general term for a range of plant-derived arrow poisons used by the indigenous peoples of South America.

+History

 Poisoned arrows have featured in mythology, notably the Greek story of Heracles slaying the centaur Nessus using arrows poisoned with the blood of the Lernaean Hydra.
 The Greek hero Odysseus poisons his arrows with hellebore in Homer's Odyssey.
 Poisoned arrows also figure in Homer's epic about the Trojan War, the Iliad, in which both Achaeans and Trojans used toxic arrows and spears.
-Poisoned arrows are referred to in the Book of Job in the Bible, descriptive of the sufferings experienced by the just man, Job.